Mifiel/api-doc/source/includes/_templates.md

 ### Response

-Returns an array with the following information about the documents:
+Returns an array with the following information about each document:

 Field           | Type |  Description
 --------------- | ---- | -----------
-id              | String | ID of the document file_name       | String | Name of the created template file status          | Array  | [code, code_message] `0: not signed, 1: signed`
+id              | String | ID of the document file_name       | String | Name of the template file created status          | Array  | [code, code_message] `0: not signed, 1: signed`
 owner           | Object | The owner of the document.
 The user who created the document. file            | String | Path where the original document can be downloaded